Understanding Cancer Tests

 Prostatic acid phosphatase (PAP)

 Molecular tumor markers may be measured in blood, urine, or tissue tests and are used along with other tests to diagnose and monitor treatment.
-Other blood, urine, and other body fluids and tissue tests may be done as well.
+Following these tumor markers may or may not be necessary based on the stage and specific subtype of cancer.
+Other tumor marker tests may be done as well.

 How it works